xhsheng-ustc/Deep-PCAC/README.md

 ## Pre-trained models
 We trained four models with four different latent_points (latent_points=256,200,128,64).
 You can modify the latent_points to change the rate.

 Pre-trained models are stored in /model/256, /model/200, /model/128, /model/64.
 Please modify the "checkpoint" file in these folders and change the absolute path to find the ckpt.
+(I have midify the path of "checkpoint" file, you can directly run them.
+If you have some problems about the path, please modify the path in "checkpoint" file)

 ## Docker